amason445/coin-flip-simulation/readme.md

 ## Summary
 I wrote a simple script that simulates a fair coin being fliped and compared the expected success rate to the realized success rate.
 I was interested in packaging the trial outcomes from experiment into bytearrays and I provided a final visualization to validate the expected limiting behavior of the simulation as the number of trials increases.

+6/13/2023: I added an additional simulation that was requested by a friend.
+The ask was to plot a histogram which would count the coin flips in a sequence of 100 expirements consisting of 20 coin flips.
+This required some minor refactoring and some mapping and filtering on the outcomes.
+The outcome appears close to a normal distribution.

 ## Methodolgy
 - Each experiment follows a binomial distribution since a coin toss can be measured as a discrete outcome.
 Additionally, each coin toss is independent from one another and generated from a uniform distribution.
 Outcomes above the theoretical success rate are considered a success.
 - I encoded each sequence of trial outcomes into bytearray objects and then counted the success rate for each experiment.